A. P. Hill: Career

 Robertson's biography of Hill quotes his wife Kitty as saying her husband "never owned slaves and never approved of the institution of slavery."
+His family, however, was involved with the institution.
 In the 1850 census, Thomas Hill (Hill's father) enslaved 20 people in Culpeper County.
 Ten years later, Thomas Hill Jr. enslaved at least 38 people in Culpeper County.
 Hill's uncle Ambrose P. Hill, for whom he was named, was also a major planter in Culpeper County, Virginia, based on using enslaved labor.
-In the 1840 census, the senior Ambrose P. Hill enslaved 32 people, and 30 people in the 1850 census.
+In the 1840 census, the senior Ambrose P. Hill enslaved 32 people, 30 people in the 1850 census, and 10 in 1860.

 From 1855 to 1860, A. P. Hill worked for the United States Coast Survey.
 He was once engaged to Ellen B. Marcy before her parents pressured her to break off the engagement.
 She married Hill's West Point roommate George B. McClellan, who later was Commanding General of the United States Army.
 Although Hill denied he felt ill will afterward, during the war, a rumor spread that Hill always fought harder if he knew McClellan was present with the opposing army because of Ellen's earlier rejection.

 On July 18, 1859, Hill married Kitty ("Dolly") Morgan McClung, a young widow.
 He became the brother-in-law of future Confederate cavalry generals John Hunt Morgan (Hill's best man at the wedding) and Basil W. Duke.

 American Civil War

 Early months

-On March 1, 1861, after some slave states had declared secession from the United States, and as the Virginia Secession Convention of 1861 met, Hill resigned his U.S. Army commission.
+On March 1, 1861, after some slave states had declared secession from the United States, and as the Virginia Secession Convention of 1861 met, Hill resigned his United States Army commission.
 After Virginia declared secession, Hill accepted a commission as colonel of the 13th Virginia Infantry Regiment, which included units from his native Culpeper County, and nearby Orange, Louisa and Frederick Counties, as well as the Lanier Guards of Maryland and the Frontier Rifles of Hampshire County in what would soon become West Virginia.
 The 13th Virginia was one of the regiments in Brig.
 Gen. Joseph E. Johnston's army that was transported by the railroad as reinforcements to the First Battle of Bull Run, but Hill and his men were sent to guard the Confederate right flank near Manassas and saw no action during the battle.
 Hill was promoted to brigadier general on February 26, 1862, and commanded a brigade in the (Confederate) Army of the Potomac.